reema0814/Azure-Synapse-Analytics-Day/01-explore-data-lake.md

     > The Apache Spark pool for the lab is using Spark 3.0, which provides performance benefits over previous versions.
 These configurations enable Adaptive Query Execution and set how Spark should optimize partitioning during job execution.
 ANSI SQL is also enabled to check for data type errors and overflow errors.

 13. Add another cell and paste in the SQL statement to read from a Delta Lake path.
-Replace `YOUR_DATALAKE_NAME` with your **Storage Account Name**.
+Replace `YOUR_DATALAKE_NAME` with your storage account name <inject key="Storage Account Name"></inject>.
 Select the **Run cell** button to execute.
 This uses the magic command `%%sql` to change language of the cell to Spark SQL.
 The SQL statement returns the top 10 cities based on total quantity.

     ```sql
     %%sql